 Although it's wise to do this any time, when you are not going to be there for a week or two, why let your computer, your TV, and all of your other appliances continue to cost you?
 It's just as easy to walk through and replug items in when you get home to save yourself some hard earned dough.

 This isn't considering the potential fire danger an unwanted spark from one of your outlets may cause.
 The last thing you want is to come home to a burned down home.
 For your safety, that of your pets left behind, and all of your neighbors, just unplug everything while you're gone.

 Protect Your Water Pipes

-When this happens, the water in your pipes turns to ice, which expands beyond what the pipes can hold and the pipes burst.
+When this happens, the water in your pipes turns to ice, which can expand beyond what the pipes can hold.
+If this happens, the pipes will burst.
 For most, this means a watery mess that has to be cleaned, damaged floors, furniture, and sometimes even walls, and a hefty bill to repair everything.
 No one wants to return home to that kind of mess.